casparemiljensen/aau-parking-permit/README.md

 Make sure to have docker installed.
 CD to the root directory of the project in a terminal and run:

+If using docker desktop, make sure to configure it to start with windows

 ```
 docker-compose build
 docker-compose up